top of page

 The course will attempt to test some classical theories on the very question of how construction, deconstruction and legitimation of institutional entities take place by analyzing the process of birth, development and transformation of such institutions.
 Formal lectures will alternate with class discussion addressing two fundamental points: how normative action is to be understood (L. Wittgenstein, S. Kripke, J.R.
 Searle) and which relationship it has with brute power and violence (H. Arendt, M. Foucault, J. Derrida).

-Foundations of the Comparative Approach (Günter Frankenberg, 12 hours, 2 ECTS)
+Foundations of the Comparative Approach (Günter Frankenberg, 12 hours, 2 credits)

 Laws neither fall ‘from heaven’ as lawmakers’ ingenious insights nor grow organically from the soil of local culture.
 While brilliant ideas and context are crucial for the construction of laws, they may be more adequately understood as products of the confluence of information – some local, some that have travelled from elsewhere.